hamaier/ak-dm-glossary/_glossary/a.md

 Added this to check logical rendering.
   - No blank lines w/in if clause doesn't render properly
   - Blank line after if opening clause. doesn't render
-  - Blank line before if closing clause
+  - Blank line before if closing clause. doesn't render
+  - Blank line before start of if

 {% if page.asup %}

   {% include_relative {{ page.asup }} %}